 What Is an Employer-Sponsored Visa?

-Employer-sponsored visas may offer:
+Employer-sponsored visas can provide:

-• Temporary work rights
+- Temporary or permanent work rights

 Main Types of Employer-Sponsored Visas in Australia